tripodsan/seek-bzip/README.md

 ## Usage

-After compressing some example data into `example.bz2`, the following with recreate that original data and save it to `example`.
+After compressing some example data into `example.bz2`, the following will recreate that original data and save it to `example`:

 ```
 var Bunzip = require('seek-bzip');